mushroom growers

 It’s important to note that if you grow mushrooms outdoors, other mushroom species might become established in your garden.
 You need to be confident in your ability to identify morels so you don’t eat anything poisonous by mistake.
 Early false morel, deadly false morel, bell morel, and Carolina false morels all look similar to edible morels.

-If you already have your own spores or liquid culture, use one of these highly-rated kits from the Mushroom Supplies shop to grow whichever mushrooms you like best!
+If you already have your own spores or liquid culture, use one of these highly-rated kits to grow whichever mushrooms you like best!
 The bag contains coco coir, millet, compost, pelletized gypsum, and vermiculite, all of which are organic.
 It’s perfect for dung-loving mushroom species.

 Each kit can grow over 2.5 pounds of mushrooms and has a hospital-grade bio-indicator, which indicates if the bag is contaminated.
 It also has a self-healing injection port.
 This feature lets you inject the mushroom spores into the bag without fear of contamination.